How to get to McCarthy-Kennecott

 There are several options for getting to McCarthy-Kennecott, our base in the middle of Wrangell-St. Elias National Park.
 We are off the beaten path and it’s going to take you some time and effort but we promise it will be worth it!
 We have some of the most raw, majestic scenery you will find anywhere in the state, and without any crowds!

-Option #1 – Drive: You can drive your own car or rental down the 60 mile gravel road from Chitina.
-This makes the most sense for many folks who are traveling around the state and stopping for 1-4 days in Wrangell-St. Elias.
+You can drive your own car or rental 100 miles from the Richardson Highway to McCarthy.
+This makes sense for many folks who are traveling around the state and stopping for 1-4 days in Wrangell-St. Elias, as long as you don’t mind taking 2+ hours to drive the 60 miles of gravel down the McCarthy Road.
 Most rental car companies will not cover you to drive this road.
-We recommend High Country Rentals in Anchorage.
-They will let you drive your car into McCarthy, and they are nice folks with competitive rates.
+We recommend Falcon Car Rental in Anchorage.
+They will let you drive any of their standard cars to McCarthy, and they are nice folks with competitive rates.
+GoNorth, Budget and Enterprise may also have some vehicles they will allow to drive the McCarthy Road – check with them for details.

-Option #3 – Bus: The Kennicott Shuttle offers daily van service from Glennallen to McCarthy.
+The Kennicott Shuttle offers daily van service from Glennallen to McCarthy in the morning and back in the late afternoon.
 Their site also has good information about connecting service to and from Anchorage and other destinations.

 We recommend that you contact us before finalizing your plans if you are scheduled on a multi-day trip with us.
 We can help make sure you’ve got the best option for your particular situation.